Call Us 24/7 For A Free Legal Consultation

 Always Wear A Helmet When You Ride

-For decades, anti-helmet riders and groups have claimed that motorcycle helmets do not protect the cervical spine during an accident.
-Some have even claimed that they may increase the risk of developing a serious cervical spine injury.
-Now, however, those claims seem to be unfounded.
-Researchers from the University of Wisconsin Hospitals and Clinics in Madison found that motorcycle helmets reduce the risk of spine injuries – most notably, cervical spine fractures.
-The study appeared in the March 2018 Journal of Neurosurgery: Spine.
+For decades, some anti-helmet riders and advocacy groups have claimed that motorcycle helmets do not protect the cervical spine during an accident, with some even suggesting that helmets may increase the risk of serious cervical spine injury.
+Research continues to debunk those claims.
+A study from the University of Wisconsin Hospitals and Clinics found that motorcycle helmets significantly reduce the risk of spine injuries, most notably cervical spine fractures.
+Researchers reviewed 1,061 patients injured in motorcycle crashes in Wisconsin between 2010 and 2015 and found that cervical spine injuries occurred in 7.4% of helmeted riders compared to 15.4% of those not wearing a helmet.
+That is a statistically significant difference that is hard to argue with.

 Colorado And Motorcycle Helmet Laws